Save the date! EWC Bootcamp 13 December 2018

 Level 1 is the starting point of any European Works Council.
 It is the level of the “legal requirements and do’s and don’ts”.
 An effective EWC spends a lot of time making sure that every EWC member knows the content of the EWC Directive, their own EWC agreement, his or her role as a EWC member, etc…A level 1 EWC is reactive.

-First reason to attend the EWC Bootcamp: during the EWC Bootcamp, we will update you on the upcoming review of Directive 2009/38/EC by the European Commission, the renegotiation of existing EWC agreements and the implications of Brexit for your EWC.
+First reason to attend the EWC Bootcamp: during the EWC Bootcamp, we will update you on the upcoming review of Directive 2009/38/EC by the European Commission, the implications of Brexit for your EWC and more of the latest developments in the EWC space.

 Level 2 is the one that most EWCs tend to forget: the level where objectives and tasks are defined.
 Where does the EWC want to be in 3 years, next year, by the next EWC meeting?
 Short, middle and long term objectives are defined with the whole group and linked to workable actions and tasks for all EWC members.
 Tasks are of course not handed out at random!
 We take into account the local realities of EWC members so that the right tasks can be assigned to the right person.
 E.g.: a German EWC member has a lot more provisions at the local level, enabling him to play his role more formally than an EWC member of the Czech republic.
 However, the latter might work in a small unit and have a morning coffee with the CEO every day!
 Needless to say, you don’t entrust both of them with the same task, but each of them can make a valuable contribution to overall group functioning.
 And we go even further in trying to match the right task to the right person: we scan motivations of EWC members to analyse what makes each person “tick”.
 A level 2 EWC is proactive.